 There are two staff members who support the NomCom.
-Staff support all activities of the NomCom by supporting but not participating in the activities of the NomCom.
-They assist NomCom members with outreach efforts and handle candidate applications.
-Staff also receive feedback from candidates and NomCom members to improve processes, and handle and mediate requests for further assistance from other departments within ICANN.
+Staff assist NomCom members with outreach efforts and with candidate applications.
+Staff also receive feedback from candidates and NomCom members to improve processes, and address requests for further assistance from other departments within ICANN.

-Two relatively common remarks on the role of NomCom staff were (1) that the NomCom was heavily dependent on staff support and (2) that NomCom was under-staffed and under-resourced.
+Two relatively common remarks on the role of NomCom staff were that the NomCom was (1) heavily dependent on staff support and (2) under-staffed and under-resourced.
 As a result, this reduced the effectiveness of NomCom leadership and the NomCom as a whole, and sometimes made it difficult for the NomCom to effectively inform candidates of changes in schedules or deadlines.